What is a Share Certificate* (CD)? Share Certificates are the credit union term for what banks call "CD's" or

 Share Certificates are savings ("deposit") accounts that enable you to commit some of your savings ($500 minimum) for the specified period of time ("term") that you select - for example 6, 12, 18 months or longer.
 During the term that you select, you will earn a higher interest rate ("yield" APY) than that which you would earn from a regular savings account.

 When selecting a Share Certificate, you want to make sure that you will not need the cash you invest, during the term (length of time) of the Certificate you select.
 Because, unlike a savings account, with a Share Certificate (CD), if you withdraw your money prior to the end of the term, you will incur a penalty.
-To get the most out of a Share Certificate, you don’t want to withdraw the money until the end of the term — thereby allowing you to earn the most money possible on your investment.
+To get the most out of a Share Certificate, you don’t want to withdraw the money until the end of the term — thereby allowing you to earn the most interest possible on your investment.

 - Simply place your savings into any of our fixed rate Share Certificates* (CDs) and watch it grow at the established rate - for the term you select.
 With a minimum deposit of $500, you can purchase the right Share Certificate(s) for you - from our variety of available terms.